Remuera: Education

-Politics
+Governance

+The Remuera Road District was formed 13 February 1863 but did not govern the area until 22 August 1867 when it was modified in statute.
+In 1915 it amalgamated with the City of Auckland.

 Remuera is a part of the Epsom electorate for the Parliamentary representation.
 Local government of Remuera is the responsibility of the Ōrākei Local Board, which also includes the suburbs of Ōrākei, Mission Bay, Kohimarama, St Heliers, Glendowie, St Johns, Meadowbank, and Ellerslie.
+Remuera is also a part of the Ōrākei ward.
+Prior to it falling under Epsom, Remuera itself was an electorate from 1938 to 1996.

 Remuera Golf Club

 The Remuera Golf Club started to develop in 1934 and the club house was finished in 1935.
 It was not an ideal location for a golf club, as it was established in a natural basin prone to seasonal flooding.
 In fact on several 19th century maps this was actually shown as a lake and referred to as 'Lake Remuera' or 'Lake St John' although in reality it was largely an area of swampy ground in which a sheet of shallow water would appear sporadically in the wet season.
 133 acres of land in the gully was given to the City Council in 1918 as Waiatarua Reserve.
 As the surrounding farm land was transformed into suburban housing this area became problematic – although the "lake" afforded a picturesque view for the new houses it was also a breeding ground for mosquitos.
 Moreover, the basin was composed of a peat-like substance subject to smouldering fires which were difficult to put out.
 In 1929 a drain was bored through the hill to the south west enabling the water to be drained into the adjacent natural stream which feeds into the nearby Oraki Basin; this drainage system is still in place.

 Fifty acres of the park were leased to the Golf Club in 1934 and a course was laid out.
 In 1938 a new course was built around the original layout in response to members’ complaints about the course conditions.
 In 1968 the Course was redesigned by golf course specialist Harold Babbage and a new Club House has been built.